pksilen/memory-cache-node/README.md

 [![Downloads][downloads]][package]
 [![MIT License][license-badge]][license]

-A fast and modern memory cache for Node.js and browser. `memory-cache-node` use Javascript Map as cache implementation which is faster than using Javascript object that some other similar libraries use. `memory-cache-node` also uses implementation that does not block the event loop for a long time, if the cache is very large (hundreds of thousands or millions of entries).
+A fast and type safe memory cache for Node.js and browser. `memory-cache-node` use Javascript Map as cache implementation which is faster than using Javascript object that some other similar libraries use. `memory-cache-node` also uses implementation that does not block the event loop for a long time, if the cache is very large (hundreds of thousands or millions of entries).